 If you decide that you’d like to track your intake during a diet break, your next question is likely going to be how to calculate those new, higher macros.

-This takes a deep knowledge of the science and experience knowing what kind of adjustments will likely work best for your lifestyle and preferences.
-If you are working with a WAG Nutrition coach someone is in your corner to objectively assess trends in your data to guide that change.
+This takes a deep knowledge of the science and experience of knowing what kind of adjustments will likely work best for your lifestyle and preferences.
+If you work with WAG 1-on-1 Nutrition Coaching, someone is in your corner to objectively assess trends in your data to guide that change.

-The Difference Between Reverse Dieting and Diet Breaks
+What is The Difference Between Reverse Dieting and a Diet Break?

 Although they are similar, a diet break and a reverse diet are different concepts that achieve different goals and results.

 Reverse dieting requires a slow increase in calories to maintenance levels or higher once a body composition or weight loss goal has been achieved.
-This stepwise built-in calories brings you to a more sustainable intake level so you can eat more while maintaining your results.
+These stepwise built-in calories bring you to a more sustainable intake level so you can eat more while maintaining your results.

 Signs You Need to Take A Diet Break